-- Oregon Historical Society: Peruse the museum’s online exhibits and “Dear Oregon” blog, which is updated twice a week with “dispatches from professional time travelers.”
+- Oregon Historical Society: The history museum reopens July 11.
+Peruse the museum’s online exhibits and “Dear Oregon” blog, which is updated twice a week with “dispatches from professional time travelers.”
 (You can also sign up for the museum’s biweekly, fun fact-packed newsletters here.)

 - Oregon Public Broadcasting (OPB): Watch their “Virtual Music Festival,” featuring videos of live performances by acts like Black Belt Eagle Scout, Blossom and Y La Bamba.

-- Oregon Zoo: Adorable animal videos are posted almost daily to their YouTube, Facebook and Instagram channels, along with live streams with the zoo’s animal caretakers.
+- Oregon Zoo: The zoo reopens July 12.
+Adorable animal videos are posted almost daily to their YouTube, Facebook and Instagram channels, along with live streams with the zoo’s animal caretakers.

-- Pittock Mansion: Take a virtual tour of this historic Portland home.
+- Pittock Mansion: The historic mansion reopened July 9, but you can still take a virtual tour of this historic Portland home.

-- Portland Art Museum: Explore the museum’s online collection, download arts activities made by teachers and visit their YouTube channel for virtual tours of exhibits, conversations with artists and more.
+- Portland Art Museum: The museum reopens on July 16, but you can still explore the museum’s online collection, download arts activities made by teachers and visit their YouTube channel for virtual tours of exhibits, conversations with artists and more.

 - Portland Craft Bar: Get crafty at home with this service, which includes home delivery of supplies and online classes.
 More craft supplies are available in the Portland Craft Bar shop.

-- Portland Japanese Garden: will soon be reopening.
-In the meantime, head to their Facebook, Twitter, Instagram and YouTube for a daily “One-Minute Moments of Serenity.”
+- Portland Japanese Garden: The garden reopened July 11, but you can still head to their Facebook, Twitter, Instagram and YouTube for a daily “One-Minute Moments of Serenity.”

 - Rice Northwest Museum of Rocks & Minerals: Take a virtual tour of this nonprofit museum.